exlskills/course-java-ap/07_Object Oriented Programming/02_Abstract Classes and Interfaces/00_Implementing Abstract Classes/03_Multiple Choice.prob.md

->>Which of the following statements about a class that contains an abstract method is(are) true?</p>
+>>Which of the following statements about a class that contains an abstract method is(are) true?
 <p>I.   You can't have any constructors in this class.
 II.
 This class must be declared as abstract.
 III.
-You can't declare any fields in this class. <<
+You can't declare any fields in this class.</p><<

 ( ) I only {{Incorrect because constructors can be declared in an abstract class.}}
 (x) II only {{Correct because a class with an abstract method must be declared abstract.}}